-What with Thanksgiving this week and the launch of the John Lewis advert marking the start of the Christmas frenzy here in the UK I thought it would be perfect timing to talk about surviving the holiday season.
+Christmas frenzy is at a peak here in the UK so I thought it would be perfect timing to talk about surviving the holiday season.
 This time of year is a time for gratitude for all that we have, the flipside of this being that it is also a time when it is especially difficult not to grieve for that which we do not.
-Three years ago I wrote about my experiences of three Christmases with no pregnancy and no baby.
+Five years ago I wrote about my experiences of three Christmases with no pregnancy and no baby.
 I used to adore this season but it turned into something I dreaded.

 We put plans in place to prepare for what inevitably could be an emotional time.
 I say could be as with my mindfulness and other mindbody practices I know not to expect to feel any particular way just to be prepared.